 IMPORTANT: Do not operate the starter for more than 15 seconds at a time.
 To do so may overheat the starter.
 If the engine does not start the first time, wait at least 2 minutes before trying again.
 If engine does not start after four attempts, see Troubleshooting Section.

-- Press reset button (A) while turning key switch (B) to "START" position and hold until engine starts.
-Release key and button once engine starts; key automatically returns to "ON" position and instrument panel gauges start operating. - 7.
-Warm-up engine for at least 5 minutes before applying a load.
-(See WARMING ENGINE, later in this section.)
+Turn key switch to "START" position and hold until engine starts.
+Release key once engine starts; key automatically returns to "ON" position and instrument panel gauges start operating.